ImageMagick/Usage-Markdown/basics/index.md

 Parenthesis must be given as a separate argument.
 That is you must separate them from the other arguments by spaces.
 You can not add them hard up against neighbouring arguments.
 In other words in the IM command line argument "` \(+clone `" is wrong, while "` \( +clone   `" is correct.

 Also in the last example I needed to put a backslash '`\`' before the parenthesis.
-That is because when using IM on a UNIX (linux) machine, parenthesis has special meaning to the command line shell.
+That is because when using IM on a Unix (Linux) machine, parenthesis has special meaning to the command line shell.
 As such I need to escape, or quote the bracket symbols, when I use them.

 Windows DOS scripts do not require parenthesis to be escaped with backslash.
-See [Windows DOS Scripts](../windows/) for this and other differences to linux scripting.
+See [Windows DOS Scripts](../windows/) for this and other differences to Linux scripting.

 Parenthesis also make it possible to do something not previously possible to do in a single "`convert`" command.
 Generating arrays of images!